 If you have children involved in activities, chances are you are involved with or are a member of one or more parent association(s) to support those activities.
 Most of these associations are structured as IRS Section 501(c)(3) tax-exempt organizations that are public charities and, as such, are responsible for following applicable federal and state regulations.
-Note that in cases where the association is part of a larger association, there may be additional requirements.
-Compliance with those regulations safeguards association funds and donor wishes.
+Compliance with these regulations safeguards association funds and donor wishes.

 What questions should you, the involved parent, ask?